V-GEN-Lab/ViperSubmit/README.md

 Genome Column:

 In the column Genome, please include the name that is in the sample's FASTA file.
 Each sample should have a different FASTA file.
-Author Information:

-Define the partner_authors dictionary with the names of the authors.

-python

-partner_authors = {
-  'LACENPA': "Gabriela, Ribeiro; Alex, Lima; Maria, Elias; Sandra, Vessoni; Gleissy, Borges; Kátia, Furtado; Shirley, Chagas; Patrícia, Costa"
-}

-It is necessary to put where these authors are from in the column PARTNER_PROJECT, as the script checks to include other authors based on the lab name.
-If it is only one lab, put the lab name and the authors.
-Country of Origin:

-Set the country of origin in the DataFrame as follows:

-python

-df_final['Location'] = 'country'

-Replace 'country' with the actual country of origin.
 </details>

 <details>